gitkattt/cloud-production-readiness-roadmap/Week 7 – High Availability/README.md

 ## Deployment Approach

 This week’s environment was built manually through the AWS Console rather than CloudFormation to strengthen hands-on operational knowledge of service configuration and dependencies.
+(4/22/26 EDIT: I re-did this lab to gather screenshots, this time I through CloudFromation to save time)

 ## Auto Scaling Group and Load Balancer Deployment